What Is Chokinbako?

 But a similar rationale cannot be found in Japan, where trust toward the national pension system is appallingly low.
 According to the research conducted by MACROMILL in 2009, more than 80% of Japanese aged 20 say they don’t trust the system.
 The Ministry of Health, Labour and Welfare announced the premium payment ratio for the national pension program dropped to an all-time low of 58.6% in fiscal 2011, down 0.7 of a percentage point from the previous year, for the sixth consecutive year-on decline.
 Experts attributed this to the increasing percentage of non full-time workers in the labor force and general distrust toward the system.

 In this writer’s opinion, the reason may also be due to a declining trend in earnings.
 Simply stated, people’s discretionary income has declined, which means less money is available for savings.
 First of all, it is easy to understand that the increased in non-regular (i.e., part-time or contract) workers means less income for each household.
 Statistically also the overall income has been declining.
-According to date from Japan’s National Tax Agency, the average annual income of salaried persons peaked at 4.67 million yen ($51,888) in 1997, but by 2011 had declined to 4.09 million yen ($45,444) — more than 12%.
+According to date from Japan’s National Tax Agency, the average annual income of salaried persons peaked at 4.67 million yen in 1997, but by 2018 had declined to 4.41 million yen --- more than 5%.
+While, as a matter of course, over the past two decades, prices have risen, albeit gradually, and are up 3.7 percent between 1997 and 2018.

 In addition, the number of households receiving welfare payments hit an all-time record in 2012 of 2,142,580, up 8,675 from the previous month.
 Those people are effectively unable to save any money.
 Thus Japan is caught in a bind between the world’s highest aging society and a decline in income, which combine to contribute to the lower savings rate.
 In a nutshell, even though people still want to save, they have no money left after outlays for their daily necessities.